Oakwood Episcopal priest denies nepotism, cronyism, domestic abuse allegations

 The complaint includes allegations of nepotism, cronyism, retaliation against other church members who did not go along with McClain's decisions, and a lack of adherence to COVID-19 protocols made against McClain, along with reiterations of claims involving his now ex-wife.

-McClain denies all of the allegations being made against him in this complaint, he told the Dayton Daily News, saying he was not abusive in his marriage.
+McClain this week denied all of the allegations being made against him in this complaint, he told the Dayton Daily News, saying he was not abusive in his marriage.

 "I have always taken care of my family to the best of my ability, and I have always done everything in my power to be a good father to my children.
 I took care of Ms. McClain to the best of my ability," McClain said.